Average cost of life insurance

 - How long do you want your policy to last?
 Some people like to choose a life insurance term length for a certain number of years; for example, to cover the length of a mortgage, or the period before a child leaves home as an adult.

 - Which type of life insurance works for you?
 When you apply, you can opt for a ‘level term’ or ‘decreasing’ life insurance policy.
-On average, the payout for a ‘decreasing’ policy will be lower, since it reduces over the course of the policy.
+On average, the payout for a ‘decreasing’ policy will be lower, since it is designed to protect a repayment mortgage so reduces over the course of the policy.

 You will have to decide how much cover you need and for how long.
 Our life insurance calculator can help you estimate how much cover you may need.